 For most covered services received from a non-network provider, the plan pays 60% of an amount based on 110% of the Medicare published rates, and you pay the remainder, plus the annual deductible amount.
 You may be responsible for filing your own claims.

-Most hospitals contract with BlueShield.
-In order to be covered, hospital admissions and surgeries require prior authorization.
+Most hospitals contract with Blue Shield, however in order to be covered, hospital admissions and surgeries require prior authorization.